4-Spinors

 with isomorphism (soldering form) given by the Dirac gamma matrices:

-* Advantage: Simpler to generalize to n-dim than 2-spinors, and become 2int(n/2)-spinors.
+* Advantage: They are simpler to generalize to n dimensions than 2-spinors, and they become 2int(n/2)-spinors.

 * Dynamics: Majorana spinors satisfy a wave equation different from the Dirac equation, a result originally due to M Kirchbach.